ThomasZiegler/RS-aware-differential-SfM/matlab_synthetic_data/README.md

 ## HOW-TO:

+Run the file castle.m with the desired motion parameters.
+By default it will generate the data used for figure 7 in the project report (parameter sweeps).

+### Note:
-Run the file castle.m with the desired motion parameters while your MATLAB path is placed in the installtion directory of the renderer (where the .mexa64 file is).
+- Your MATLAB path is placed in the installtion directory of the renderer (where the .mexa64 file is).
-The .osg model should be in the same directory.
+- The .osg model should be in the same directory.
+- You can adjust the output folder in the file start_generating.m
+- Setting the flag "take_video" to 1 in the file start_generating.m the renderer will store every frame and not just the RS frames
+- You can adjust the intial pose of the renderer in the file setup_renderer.m.
+By default the virtual camera is positioned in front of the castle gate.
+- Using the setting "vertical_lines" it will generate the images shown in figure 4 (results on synthetic data)

+## Data set

+We used the "castle" 3D mesh which can be downloaded from the following site: https://cvg.ethz.ch/research/rolling-shutter-stereo/